 Dentist in Highland, MI is touting the benefits and cost of dental bridges

 If you are missing one or multiple teeth, a prosthetic device called a bridge may be your best bet.
 A dental bridge, along with dentures and tooth implants, are wonderful solutions to filling in the gap that a tooth used to fill.
-Dr. Jill Seguin and her team at Milford Dental Care in Highland, MI have provided quality dental bridge work for years to patients in need.
+The team at Milford Dental and Associates in Highland, MI has provided quality dental bridge work for years to patients in need.
 Let us look at some of the benefits that a dental bridge offers and what you may be looking at in cost.

 Benefits of a Dental Bridge